MicrosoftDX/nether/documentation/api/analytics/events/game-heartbeat.md

-# Session Stop Event
+# Game Heartbeat Event

-Event sent by the game client when it terminates.
-Will be used together with Session Start Event to calculate length of played sessions, etc.
+Event sent by the game client as application is started.
+Will be used together with Session End Event to calculate length of played sessions, etc.

 ## When?
-When player terminates the game.
+In regular time periods.
+For now per second.

 ## Why?
-To calculate the session length in combination with the session start event.
+For calculating the number of concurrent users, CCUs, in combination with the other session events.

 ## Request